Captivity (film): Plot

-Jennifer Tree is a rising fashion model.
-On an evening out alone, Jennifer is stalked and drugged.
+Jennifer Tree is a rising print model in New York City.
+On an evening out alone, Jennifer is stalked and drugged at a Brooklyn nightclub.
 She wakes up in a cell containing personal items taken from her apartment.
 Jennifer is shown recordings of victims who were tortured in the same cell, as well as records of her interviews.
 She screams and pleads to be let go, but no one replies.

-Jennifer is subjected to various forms of psychological torture.
-She then discovers that a young man, Gary Dexter, is being held captive in an adjoining cell.
+Jennifer is subjected to various forms of psychological torture, including being trapped in a chamber of sand, being forced to consume blended eyeballs and body parts, and having to spare her own life by killing her pet dog.
+Jennifer discovers that a young man, Gary Dexter, is being held captive in an adjoining cell.
 The two make contact and attempt to find an escape.
 They both make it to a garage containing a vehicle, but are knocked out by sleeping gas.
 Jennifer wakes up in her cell, and sees a recording of Gary being threatened in his cell.
 Afterwards, he is thrown into her cell.
 She rushes over to help him, and they proceed to have sex.

 After Jennifer drinks a bottle of drugged water and falls asleep, Gary wakes up and leaves the cell.
 It is revealed Gary and his older brother, Ben, have Jennifer captive in their home; she is the latest of several women they have abducted to re-enact the tortures inflicted upon them as children by their mother.
 Gary joins Ben and tells him that he is falling in love with Jennifer, then stabs his brother.
 He watches recordings of him murdering their mother.

 Gary is interrupted by two detectives looking for Ben.
 Despite Gary telling them his brother is not home, the two enter the house.
 After they accidentally see the surveillance video of Jennifer in her room, Gary shoots them both.

 Gary goes back to Jennifer's cell and tells her that he has killed the perpetrators and they can leave.
 He places Jennifer in a room and tells her to stay there.
 One of the detectives, having survived the gunshot wound, jumps out at her.
 Mistaking him for her captor, she kills him with a baseball bat.
 She then discovers the incriminating photos with Gary in them.
 Ben, who survived the stabbing, attacks her, and she kills him as well.

 Jennifer searches through one of the detectives' pockets.
 Gary finds her and she says she will help him clean up the mess.
 When he lets down his guard, she sprays him with pepper spray and runs away, sabotaging the house's electrical system.
 Eventually, Jennifer kills Gary.
-She uncovers a window leading outside and leaves.
+She uncovers a window leading outside and stumbles away, unknowingly passing a billboard of one of her print advertisements.

-Alternate ending

-The film's original ending, shown in its entirety on the DVD, depicted a man being captured and tortured with acid before being murdered with a hammer.
-Through press clippings, the man is shown to be a serial killer of women, and his assailant is revealed to be Jennifer, who has adopted her former captors' methods to become a vigilante who tortures and kills criminals.
-This ending was re-edited and used as a cold open in the final cut.
+Production

+Filming

+Principal photography of Captivity took place largely in Moscow, Russia in 2005.
+The film was shot by cinematographer Daniel Pearl, who had filmed the original The Texas Chain Saw Massacre (1974) and its 2003 remake.